Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 This post explains more about MSPI symptoms.

-Fussy Baby While Breastfeeding/Baby Squirms While Breastfeeding
+Fussy Breastfed Baby: Baby Squirms While Breastfeeding

 Does your baby frequently cough and choke while nursing, specifically during the first letdown at the beginning of a feed?